 External Ids for MAGEA2 Gene

 Previous GeneCards Identifiers for MAGEA2 Gene

 This gene is a member of the MAGEA gene family.
 The members of this family encode proteins with 50 to 80% sequence identity to each other.
 The promoters and first exons of the MAGEA genes show considerable variability, suggesting that the existence of this gene family enables the same function to be expressed under different transcriptional controls.
 The MAGEA genes are clustered at chromosomal location Xq28.
 They have been implicated in some hereditary disorders, such as dyskeratosis congenita.
 This gene has two identical copies at different loci.
 Alternatively spliced transcript variants encoding the same protein have been identified for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MAGEA2 Gene

-MAGEA2 (Melanoma Antigen Family A2) is a Protein Coding gene.
-Diseases associated with MAGEA2 include melanoma and dyskeratosis congenita.
-GO annotations related to this gene include ubiquitin protein ligase binding and repressing transcription factor binding.
+MAGEA2 (MAGE Family Member A2) is a Protein Coding gene.
+Diseases associated with MAGEA2 include Melanoma and Dyskeratosis Congenita.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and repressing transcription factor binding.
 An important paralog of this gene is MAGEA2B.

 UniProtKB/Swiss-Prot for MAGEA2 Gene